 5. Know your resources

-Besides breathing and meditation techniques to help prevent overwhelm, there is plenty of scientific research available about how stress and anxiety impact our cognitive abilities.
-To strengthen your ability to manage those feelings, discover what studies and recommendations resonate with you by using online search tools.
+Besides breathing exercises and meditation techniques to help prevent overwhelm, there is plenty of scientific research available about how stress and anxiety impact our cognitive abilities.
+To strengthen your ability to manage those feelings, discover what studies and recommendations resonate with you by using online search tools or online therapy.